carinamina/phytolacca-chemistry/Processing/ReadMeProcessingWorkFlow_CB.txt

 Each raw dataset goes through a numbered Processing script, which outputs two numbered datasets: Processed_Indiv and Processed_Line.
 Processed_Indiv has individual measurements, or means for any traits measured multiple times per individual (toughness).
 Processed_Line has line means for traits measured on multiple individuals.
 LCMS data and ChemSummaries only have Processed_Indiv file because only one individual was sampled for LC/MS per line.

-To go from raw to processed, each dataset should end up with the following columns:
+To go from raw to processed, each dataset should end up with the following columns.
+Some datasets only have line_age instead of pop, line, and age because line_age is the important one for merging, and pop, line, and age can be extracted from line_age

 pos_age       Pasted pos_age (only in Processed_Indiv)